What to Do if Homeowners Insurance Company Is Stalling

 • Expert Guidance: An attorney can provide expert advice on insurance laws and your policy's specifics.

-• Negotiation: They will negotiate with the insurance company on your behalf to ensure a fair settlement.
+• Negotiation: They handle negotiations with your insurer to get you a fair settlement.

-• Representation: If necessary, they will represent you in legal proceedings or in disputes with the insurance company.
+• Representation: If necessary, they represent you in legal proceedings or disputes with the insurance company.

-• Fees: Be aware of their fee structure, which might be hourly, a flat fee or contingent on the claim's success.
+• Fees: Be aware of their fee structure, which might be hourly, a flat fee or contingent on your claim's success.

-• Communication: They should provide regular updates and open lines of communication regarding the status of your claim.
+• Communication: They should provide regular updates and maintain open communication regarding your claim's status.

 The Role of Public Adjusters in Home Insurance Claim Delays

-Public adjusters are licensed professionals who assist homeowners in managing home insurance claims, particularly during delays.
-They review the policy, accurately assess property damage and handle all aspects of filing and negotiating the claim.
-Their expertise in insurance laws and negotiation helps secure fair settlements and reduces the burden on homeowners, streamlining the claim process.
-By taking over communication with insurance companies, they alleviate the stress and complexity often associated with insurance claims.
+Public adjusters are licensed professionals who assist homeowners with home insurance claims, particularly during delays.
+They check your policy, evaluate the damage and take care of your entire claim.
+Their expertise in insurance laws and negotiation helps secure fair settlements and reduces your burden, streamlining the claim process.
+By handling communication with insurance companies, they alleviate the stress and complexity of insurance claims.

 Why Would Home Insurance Providers Stall?

-Home insurance providers might stall for several reasons, often related to their internal processes, business practices or specific circumstances related to a claim.
+Home insurance providers might stall for several reasons, often related to their internal processes, business practices or specific circumstances surrounding your claim.
 While these are potential reasons for stalling, not all delays are intentional or malicious.
-Insurance claims can be inherently complex, and various legitimate factors can contribute to the time it takes to resolve a claim.
+Insurance claims can be complex, and various legitimate factors can contribute to resolution time.

 ecoHouse icon